-Step 8 Verify that the STATUS LEDs on all cards are solid green (where applicable).
+- Step 8 Verify that the STATUS LEDs on all cards are solid green (where applicable).
 This self-test procedure takes several minutes.
-If the STATUS LEDs are not green after the self-test, refer to the Cisco 6100 with NI-2 Hardware Installation Guide for troubleshooting procedures.

-Step 9 Perform a software update if the STATUS LEDs on the xTU-C line cards are flashing.

-Refer to the Configuration Guide for Cisco DSLAMs with NI-2 for software upgrade procedures.
+If the STATUS LEDs are not green after the self-test, refer to the Cisco 6130 with NI-2 Hardware Installation Guide for troubleshooting procedures. - Step 9 Perform a software update if the STATUS LEDs on the xTU-C line cards are flashing.Refer to the Configuration Guide for Cisco DSLAMs with NI-2 for software upgrade procedures.

-Install Blank Faceplate for the STM
+Install Blank Faceplate for the STM and the System Controller Card

-Complete the following steps to install a blank faceplate in the DS3 STM slot:
+Complete the following steps to install blank faceplates in the DS3 STM and system controller card slots: